tylernguyen/x1c6-hackintosh/README.md

 ## What doesn't work:
 MicroSD Card Reader [DISABLED at BIOS Level] - not needed
 Fingerprint Reader [DISABLED at BIOS Level] - not needed
+Wireless WAN [DISABLED at BIOS Level] - not needed
 TrackPoint nub is unstable [DISABLED at BIOS Level] - tluck's fork of VoodooPS2Controller may fix this problem, but I have yet to try it.
 Hand-off is unstable - not needed

 ## Underlying minor issues that needs to be examined in the future:
-USB Power Property Injection - unsure of real values Battery life optimization - currently average 6-7 hours of regular usage With the exeption of volume and brightness, function keys do not properly work - DSDT patches and testing in progress
+USB Power Property Injection - unsure of real values Battery life optimization - currently average 4-6 hours of regular usage
+With the exeption of volume and brightness, function keys do not properly work - DSDT patches and testing in progress
-Keymapping is not perfect, need to do a complete ADB map Performance optimization
+Keymapping is not perfect, need to do a complete ADB map Performance optimization - proper SMBIOS with the 2018 Macbook Pro

 ## Hardware Replacements:
 ### WiFi and Bluetooth: